martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 valid state ("open" or "half-closed (local)" for clients) SHOULD treat this as a connection error of type PROTOCOL_ERROR.
-A client that receives a WAITING_FOR_AUTH frame which does not match an outstanding authentication request MAY treat this as a stream error.
+A client that receives a WAITING_FOR_AUTH frame which does not match an outstanding authentication request MAY treat this as a stream error if no challenge is received within a few seconds.

 # Indicating Support for Reactive Certificate Authentication {#setting}